 No frills

-Just like Electric Kiwi’s power deals, its broadband offerings are no-frills product.
+Just like Electric Kiwi’s power deals, its broadband offerings are no-frills products.
 It only offers unlimited broadband over existing fibre connections.
 This means, no landlines or other perks, such as free or cut-price streaming services.

 And, Electric Kiwi broadband is only available to existing Electric Kiwi customers who have their power with the provider.
 This means that if you want to sign up to Electric Kiwi broadband, you first have to sign up to purchase your power through the company.